OllieMurray/NearFinancialCallOption/README.md

 # NearFinancialCallOption
-The Near Financial Call Option in this demo package is a clone of the famous near guest-book example found here: https://examples.near.org/guest-book
+The Near Financial Call Option in this demo package is a clone of the famous near guest-book example found here: https://examples.near.org/guest-book.
+The code has been heavily extended to utilize additional features of the NEAR protocol and to perform complex financial evaluation and simulation.
+The code is written in AS and is not intended to serve financial transactions.

 The READ-ME file details from that project have been heavily reproduced below for the purposes of standing up this project locally.